 News and upcoming events:

-Business, government and academia come together in an exchange of ideas on achieving a Circular Economy.
+Business, government and academia exchange ideas on achieving a Circular Economy in South Australia.
 Join the discourse and hear of ground-breaking projects and research at the cutting edge.
-Through keynotes, panel sessions, networking events and workshops, the conference will connect and engage participants across diciplines, industries and sectors.
+Through keynotes, panel sessions, networking events and workshops, the conference engages participants across diciplines, industries and sectors.

 Date: 15-16 November 2017

 Location: Tonsley Innovation Precinct, Adelaide, South Australia

 15th International Conference on Computers in Urban Planning and Urban Management (11-14 July 2017)

 For more than twenty five years, CUPUM has been one of the premier international conferences for the exchange of ideas and applications of computing technologies to address a diverse range of social, managerial, and environmental problems impacting urban planning and development.
 Rapid advances in computing, information, communication and web based technologies are reaching into all facets of urban life, creating new and exciting urban futures.
 For more information click here.

 Somebody Else’s Problem Book launch (3 March 2017)

 Dr. Robert Crocker’s latest book calls for a radical change in how we think about, design, make and use the products and services we need, arguing that consumerism is the main engine driving Climate Change.
 For more information click here.

 Date: March 3, 2017